IQ

 }

 The header names the signing algorithm.
-The payload carries claims: sub (the subject, usually a user id), plus standard time claims iat (issued-at) and exp (expiry), both as Unix seconds.
+The payload carries claims: sub (the subject, usually a user id), plus standard time claims iat (issued-at), exp (expiry) and sometimes nbf (not-before), all as Unix seconds.
 To check whether a token is expired, compare exp against the current epoch: Date.now() / 1000 > exp.

 The part that matters: the signature